Sandra Sully: Career

 Sully started out presenting Ten Eyewitness News Brisbane in the 1990s, before presenting Ten's flagship Ten Eyewitness News Sydney 5:00 pm weeknight bulletin.

 Sully is best known as a newsreader on Ten Late News from 1995 to 2011.
 She was the first Australian television journalist to cover news of the 11 September terrorist attacks.
 She was on air when the first attack occurred and, shortly afterwards, began presenting live breaking coverage.

 Sully hosted the second season of game show Australia's Brainiest in 2005.
 She also hosted Cool Aid Australia's National Carbon Test in 2008.

 Sully was the first woman to co-host the broadcast of the Melbourne Cup carnival and did so for seven years.

 In June 2013, Sully and fellow Channel Ten journalist, Matt Doran, headed a police crime program called Wanted, investigating unsolved crimes and conducting interviews with victims' family and friends to appeal to the public to help solve the case by calling Crimestoppers.

 As of 2018, Sully presented 10 News First Sydney.
 Between September 2020 and August 2024, Sully also presented the Queensland bulletin, produced from Sydney, as a result of changes to the 10 News First broadcast lineup.
 Sully ceased presenting the Queensland bulletin in August 2024, when a standalone edition presented by Sharyn Ghidella was revived from 2 September 2024.

 In September 2023, Sully competed in the fifth season of The Masked Singer as "Fawn", she was eliminated in episode 2 after one performance.

-Sully was appointed as a Member of the Order of Australia (AM), in 2024 with the citation "For significant service to the media, charitable organisations and to the community".
+Sully was appointed a Member of the Order of Australia (AM), in 2024 with the citation "For significant service to the media, charitable organisations and to the community".